AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

     });
     ```

-   You could also write the same code as follows:
+   You could also write the same code as follows, which is more verbose, but enables you to set several options at once:

    ```csharp
     var mailFolders = await _graphServiceClient.Me.MailFolders.GetAsync(r =>